davidjoy/webpack-5-examples/README.md

 - `npm install`

-For 01:
+For 01-03:

 - `./node_modules/.bin/webpack`

-For 02 - 03:
-- `./node_modules/.bin/webpack --config=webpack.config.js`

 For 04-14:

-- `npm start` (examples 04 - 14)

-## 01 - Basic

-Webpack without a configuration file.

-## 02 - Basic With Config

-Webpack with a simple configuration file.

-## 03 - Custom config

-A mildly customized configuration file, demonstrating some basic settings.

-## 04 - Environment configs

-Basic example of having environment-specific (dev, prod) configurations.

-## 05 - Common configuration extraction

-Extracting common configuration elements into a separate file, merged into environment configs.

-## 06 - Webpack Dev Server

-Usage with webpack-dev-server (very common).

-## 07 - Express

-Running webpack-dev-middleware and webpack-hot-middleware with express

-## 08 - Loaders

-Using some common loaders for other file types.

-## 09 - Plugins

-Using some common plugins for more exciting output.

-## 10 - Babel

-Using babel-loader for JavaScript transpilation.

-## 11 - Plugin Authoring

-Example of authoring a plugin.

-## 12 - Split Chunks

-Having multiple entry points and common code extraction.

-## 13 - DLLs

-Using DLL plugins to extract third party code for faster builds / caching.

-Note: Example 13 (DLLs) is currently a bit broken.
+- `npm start`

+## The Examples

+### 01 - Basic

+- Webpack without a configuration file.
+- 'mode' argument
+- 'dist' output directory

+### 02 - Basic With Config

+- Webpack with a simple configuration file.
+- Uses default configuration file name/location

+### 03 - Custom config

+- A mildly customized configuration file, demonstrating some basic settings.
+- Example of how dev/prod configs start to differ

+### 04 - Environment configs

+- Basic example of having environment-specific (dev, prod) configurations.
+- Common configuration entry point which branches on NODE_ENV.

+### 05 - Common configuration extraction

+- Extracting common configuration elements into a separate file, merged into environment configs.

+### 06 - Webpack Dev Server

+- Usage with webpack-dev-server (very common).
+- Note generated HTML file.

+### 07 - Express

+- Running webpack-dev-middleware and webpack-hot-middleware with express
+- Note how hot reloading becomes difficult.
+- Needs a "real" HTML file.

+### 08 - Loaders

+- Using some common loaders for other file types.

+### 09 - Plugins

+- Using some common plugins for more exciting output.

+### 10 - Babel

+- Using babel-loader for JavaScript transpilation.

+### 11 - Plugin Authoring

+- Example of authoring a plugin.

+### 12 - Split Chunks

+- Having multiple entry points and common code extraction.

+### 13 - DLLs

+- Using DLL plugins to extract third party code for faster builds / caching.
+- Note: Example 13 (DLLs) is currently a bit broken.
 It doesn't properly exclude jquery from the main application bundle.

-## 14 - Code splitting
+### 14 - Code splitting

-Code splitting with dynamic imports. `import()`
+- Code splitting with dynamic imports. `import()`